Henrygb/getting-and-cleaning-data/README.md

 Demonstration repository for peer assessment in Jeff Leek's Coursera Getting and Cleaning Data course.

-The repository contains this `README.md`, two R scripts called `run_analysis.R` and `run_analysis_verbose.R` and another markdown document called `Codebook.md` which explains the variables in the two tidy csv files created by the R scipts:
+The repository contains this `README.md`, two R scripts called `run_analysis.R` and `run_analysis_verbose.R` and another markdown document called `Codebook.md` which explains the variables the R scipts put in the two tidy csv files:
-`tidymeansandstds.csv` and `tidymeansofmeansandstds.csv`, the second of which has been uploaded to the course website for peer review.
+`tidymeansandstds.csv` and `tidymeansofmeansandstds.csv`, the second of
+which has been uploaded to the course website for peer review.

 The following input files to the R script are assumed to be in the working directory: